schen8180/data440/hw6/hw6_report-1.md

 ```
-In addition, I copied all of this to a py file called twitterbot.py and imported its functions to use in another file called post.py.
+In addition, I copied all of this to a .py file called twitterbot.py and imported its functions to use in another file called post.py.
 This file contains parts of the provided code used to scrape Twitter, such as the scrape_twitter1 file provided by Professor Nwala.
 The post.py file is where all of the functions are gathered and used for execution.

 # Criteria 2.
 Originality/Innovation (4 points)